Animation

 transition transforms + colors + opacity (the default property set)

-transition-transform translateX/Y, scale, scaleX/Y, rotate
+transition-transform translateX/Y, scale, scaleX/Y, rotate (2D only — see below)

 transition-colors bgColor, gradFrom, gradTo, borderColor, textColor